Transductive Zero-Shot Hashing for Multilabel Image Retrieval: Related Work

 The supervised hashing methods use the annotation information to learn compact hash codes, which usually perform better than the unsupervised methods.
 Among these supervised methods, CNN based hashing methods have attracted more and more attention due to the powerful representation ability of deep neural networks~\cite{gui2016supervised}.
 According to the difference of input forms, the existing deep hashing methods can be divided into two kinds.
-One receives image triplets as the input of the network, and generate hash codes by minimizing the triplet ranking loss~\cite{lai2015simultaneous,zhang2015bit}.
-These methods consume many computing resource and time to train the hashing model since there are enormous triplet combinations.
-Another one can receive the minibatch of images as input and use pairwise similarity between images as supervised information to learn the hashing network.
-The typical works of this form include the DHN~\cite{zhu2016deep}, DSH~\cite{liu2016deep} and HashNet~\cite{cao2017hashnet}, etc.
+One receives image triplets as the input of the network and generates hash codes by minimizing the triplet ranking loss~\cite{lai2015simultaneous,zhang2015bit}.
+These methods consume many computing resources and time to train the hashing model as there are enormous triplet combinations.
+The other receives the minibatch of images as input and uses the pairwise similarity between images as supervised information to learn the hash codes.
+Typical works of this form include the DHN~\cite{zhu2016deep}, DSH~\cite{liu2016deep}, and HashNet~\cite{cao2017hashnet}, etc. Considering that existing hashing methods often fall short in concentrating relevant images to be within a small Hamming ball, DCH~\cite{CVPR18DCH} built a pairwise cross-entropy loss on the Cauchy distribution to improve its capability on this point.

+In recent years, hashing-based methods were also developed for multimodal retrieval, which transform high-dimensional data of different modalities into compact binary codes in a common Hamming space.
+The multimodal hashing supports image retrieval across other domains, e.g., text, video, audio, etc. Some representative work can be found in~\cite{7967838, 8423193, 9072435,9009571,wang15ijcai-,wang2016tip-}.